-The round or continuous looped rein was created to give the rider more control over horses that want to "get jiggy with ya."
-The design alone will give you more control.
+The round or continuous rein is designed to give the rider more control over horses which are spooky and harder to handle.

 Note: Reins are measured from end of tip of slobber strap to end of tip of slobber strap.
 Actual measurements are 9'7" (for the "10 foot" version) and 11'7" (for the "12 foot" version), give or take about one inch.

-Each rein set comes with the leather portion (the "slobber strap") which attaches rein to bit as pictured above.
-The bit is attached to the slobber straps with the aid of Chicago screws.
-I advise putting a drop of clear nail polish in there when first attached.
+Each rein set comes with the leather portion which attaches rein to bit as pictured above.
+They attach via Chicago screws; we advise putting a drop of clear nail polish in there when first attached.
 That'll hold it tight till you want to make a change, then they're easily swapped with the aid of a flat head screwdriver.

 Your phone number will be requested, but it is not mandatory.("Why Is That?")

-You can purchase online using your checking account, a PayPal or Google account, or a charge card like VISA.
-Each method is very simple.
+You can purchase online using your checking account or a charge card like VISA.
+Both methods are very simple:

-You do need a PayPal account to pay by check (or "echeck").
-To pay by check either sign in to your PayPal account (on the next page you'll see) or go to PayPal.com and follow the simple process to create an account.
+You do need an account to pay by check (or "echeck").
+To pay by check either sign in to your PayPal account (on the page mentioned above) or go to PayPal.com and follow the simple process to create an account.
 (You'll find a button at the top of their page marked "Sign Up Now.")
 Note that signing up to pay by check will take a few days as PayPal verifies your account.
 Also note that PayPal will not allow me to send any products until your check clears (usually in about 5-6 days).